CougarCS/CougarCS-LogBot/docs/logs.md

 NOTE: Use the **voice** keyword when assisting a user via audio or video correspondence.

+NOTE: Use the **in person** keyword when assisting a user in person.

 NOTE: Use the **group** keyword when assisting more than one user simultaneously.

 NOTE: Use the **outreach** keyword when advertising CougarCS to other potential users.